KITcii/smart-contract-dev-support/Design Patterns/Identity-Service Pattern/README.md

 The forces involved in the Identity-Service Pattern are accountability, liability, transparency and privacy.
 The Identity-Service Pattern enables the attestation of claims regarding the identity of a real-world entity (e.g., the age or address of an individual), this fosters transparency if certain prerequisites are required to proceed with a transaction.
 Furthermore, accountability and liability is enabled through linking the pseudonyms on the public distributed ledgers to their correspoding real-world entities.
 As drawback the privacy of the real-world entity is reduced.

 ## Solution
+The Identity-Service Pattern is based on the concept of decentralized identity management systems using decentralized document identifiers (DIDs) that are stored on the distributed ledger.
+The DID points to a DID document that includes a statement about a DID subject (e.g., the age of an individual).
+The statement can be attested by verifiable claims issued by other users consisting of a claim and an attestation.
+The claim includes information about the validity of the statement whereas the attestation includes meta data and the digital signature of the user that issued the verifiable claim.
+Based on the verifiable claims the validity of a DID document and by extension the authenticity of the identity can be assumed.

 ## Example

 ## Resulting Context